Ek Hindustani

-Ek Hindustani is an Indian action film which remains unreleased.
+Ek Hindustani is an 2003 Indian action film.
 The film was directed by Tinnu Anand.
-It starred Sunil Shetty and Raveena Tandon in lead roles.
+It starred Suniel Shetty and Raveena Tandon in lead roles.

 Plot

-Sunil Srivastava (Sunil Shetty), is the son of a freedom fighter (Pran), who fought against the British regime for Indian independence.
+Sunil Shrivastava (Suniel Shetty), is the son of a freedom fighter (Pran), who fought against the British regime for Indian independence.
 His father knew what slavery meant and also made him understand the same.
 He believed that, "It was better to die than to live as coward".
 With such intention Sunil comes to bombay from Allahabad to study law, so that he can fight for the justice of the people.
 But he soon realizes that the law in the city favours the powerful people and the weaker section of the society are the losers.
 Not being a coward, Sunil decides to take on the system, be it all-alone, and fight them on his own terms.
 A saviour called "Ek Hindustani" is born which is the name given by the people to Sunil.
 Suddenly there is revolution in the air.
 Every child around wants to become "Ek Hindustani" and wants to live without fear.
 Sunil's dream will come true when every person in the country will stand up and fight against evil, than live life of a coward.